The Omega XL supplement is popular for two main reasons - the online raves and Larry King.

 - Some customer reviews spoke about seeing no effects

-- Quality of ingredients such as the green-lipped mussel extract is not established
+- Quality of ingredients such as vitamin E, olive oil, and green-lipped mussel extract is not established

-There are side effects of taking too much omega-3 fatty acids (from any source), including high blood sugar, low blood pressure, and diarrhea.
+There are side effects of taking too many omega 3 fatty acids (from any source), including high blood sugar, low blood pressure, and diarrhea.

-However, the effect on pain relief seems to be a common answer in a number of Omega XL reviews -- joint pains were reportedly reduced, albeit temporary.
+However, the effect on pain relief seems to be a standard answer in several reviews -- joint pain symptoms were reportedly reduced, albeit temporary.

 Some users also noted that 6 capsules a day or 2 capsules thrice a day is a good starting point as you gradually increase the dose to 8 capsules to feel the desired results, such as improved joint health.

-Furthermore, the steep price is a common pain point among users, and there’s no denying that the Omega XL supplement is on the expensive side when compared to other supplements out there.
+Furthermore, the steep price is a common pain point among users, and there’s no denying that this supplement is on the expensive side compared to other supplements out there.

 For active users of Omega XL, you can also buy the 300-capsule bottle at $219.99 to save more.
 But even with this discount, I still find it very expensive than other omega-3 supplements.

-You can check this website for the most up-to-date price of Omega XL.
+You can check this website for the most up-to-date price of this product.

 Shipping and Returns

-For customers located in the US and Canada ordering on the manufacturer's website, Omega XL offers a 60-day money-back guarantee for any reason you're unsatisfied.
-Simply return the product (whether used or unused) within 30 days from the refund request.
+For customers located in the US and Canada ordering on the manufacturer's website, the offers a 60-day money-back guarantee for any reason you're unsatisfied.
+Return the product (whether used or unused) within 30 days from the refund request.

-Omega XL may be more beneficial than fish oil for some users due to the the green-lipped mussel extract, PCSO-524™, which clinical studies have found to be an effective ingredient for alleviating joint pain and muscle pain, same as fish oil.
+Omega XL is better than fish oil for some users due to the green lipped mussel oil extract, PCSO-524™.
+But, clinical studies have declared it an effective ingredient for alleviating joint pain and muscle pain, same as fish oil.

-Omega XL claims to be good for your heart health due to its omega-3 fatty acids.
-These fatty acids can help decrease triglycerides, lower blood pressure, and reduce the risk of stroke and heart failure.
+The Omega XL proprietary blend is good for your heart health due to its omega 3 fatty acids content.
+These can help decrease triglycerides, lower blood pressure, and reduce the risk of stroke and heart failure.

 However, it is worth noting that the body cannot absorb and make use of omega-3 without other omega fatty acids.

-Omega XL may help with rheumatoid arthritis and other joint problems due to its omega-3 fatty acids and PCSO-524™.
+Omega XL may help with rheumatoid arthritis and other joint problems due to its omega-3 and PCSO-524™.

-Omega XL may help lower cholesterol due to the omega-3 essential fatty acids from New Zealand green-lipped mussel extract.
+Omega XL is good for lowering cholesterol due to the omega-3 essential fatty acids from New Zealand green-lipped mussel extract.
 It can effectively reduce body inflammation, decrease plaque growth in your arteries, and help thin your blood.

-No, this Omega XL product is not approved by the FDA.
+No, Omega XL supplement is not approved by the FDA.

 Should You Buy Omega XL?

-However, some people are quite hesitant with the product's effectiveness since the quality of vitamin E from the olive oil and green-lipped mussels is not yet established.
+Some people are hesitant about the product's health benefits since the quality of vitamin E from the olive oil and green-lipped mussels is not yet established.